 Blue Forest on Wet Boots (BFOWB) is a Philippines-based travel website that seeks to publish well-thought-out pieces on travel trends, intel, culture and experiences.
 The website was founded in 2011 as an avenue for our founder’s works, but quickly evolved into a platform for delivering informative and insightful travel stories.
 After a long hiatus, BFOWB went live again in 2015, with a new editorial direction.

 The website’s name was an amalgamation of phrases from Vladimir Nabokov’s novel, Laughter in the Dark, wherein one of the characters describes what makes good writing (excerpt below).
-We’ve made it our mission to put out content that is not just readable, but rather meaty.
-We try to rise to the challenge with every content we publish on our site.
+We try to rise to this challenge with every content we publish on our site (and hopefully do).

 “A writer for instance,” he remarked, “talks about India which I have never seen, and gushes about dancing girls, tiger hunts, fakirs, betel nus, sepents: the Glamour of the mysterious East.
 But what does it amount to?
 Nothing.
 Instead of visualizing India I merely get a bad toothache from all these Eastern delights.
 Now, there’s the other way as, for instance, the fellow who writes: ‘Before turning in I put out my wet boots to dry and in the morning I found a thick blue forest had grown on them’ (“Fungi, Madam.” he explained to Dorianna who had raised one eyebrow) and at once India becomes alive for me.
 The rest is shop.”